A Chance to Realize Her Dreams: Megina’s Story

 When we shared Megina’s story with the CMMB community, a special donor came forward and decided to become Megina’s Angel Investor.
 CMMB’s Angel Investor program allows donors the unique opportunity to directly support a child living in extreme poverty.

 As soon as Megina found her Angel Investor, our team in Haiti got right to work.
 An incredible team member, Wilmar, spent her summer researching all of the schools in Haiti that admit children with disabilities.
-She finally found St. Vincent’s Centre for Handicapped Children in Port-au-Prince.
+She finally found St. Vincent’s Center for Handicapped Children in Port-au-Prince.

 St. Vincent’s has been committed to providing quality education to Haitian students with disabilities since the school opened in 1945.
 It remains one of the only schools in Haiti focused on educating students with special needs.